TonyJen/ClearMeasureBootcamp/src/Getting Started.md

 Let me just talk briefly about application development in general.
 The main point of breaking things down to individual parts is to help the user reason about the application in a better way.
-In application development, the structure needs to be organized and be consistent because the whole is very complex and dense.
-If that is not done then chaos and ineffeicy will very quickly seep into the project and derail progress.
+In application development, the structure needs to be organized and be consistent because the whole is very complex and difficult to understand.
+If that is not done then chaos and inefficiency will very quickly seep into the project and derail any progress.

-Now we can dive deeper into each project and describe some main concepts,
+Now we can dive deeper into each project and describe some main concepts.

 ## Core Project

 Core project consists of 5 main parts:

-1. Features -
+1. Features
 2. Model
 3. Plugins
 4. Service
-5. Bus, Irequest, IrequestHandler
+5. Bus, IRequest, IRequestHandler

 We can discuss them in detail.